google/comprehensive-rust/src/exercises/chromium/bringing-it-together.md

   on the C++ side using `base::UTF16ToUTF8` and back again.
-* If students decide to do the conversion on the Rust side, they'll need to consider [`String::from_utf16`][1], consider error handling, and consider which [cxx supported types can transfer a lot of u16s][2].
+* If students decide to do the conversion on the Rust side, they'll need to consider [`String::from_utf16`][1], consider error handling, and consider which [CXX supported types can transfer a lot of u16s][2].
 * Students may design the C++/Rust boundary in several different ways, e.g. taking and returning strings by value, or taking a mutable reference to a string.
-If a mutable reference is used, cxx will likely tell the student that they need to use [`Pin`][3].
-You may need to explain what `Pin` does, and then explain why `cxx` needs it for mutable references to C++ data: the answer is that C++ data can't be moved around like Rust data, because it may contain self-referential pointers.
+If a mutable reference is used, CXX will likely tell the student that they need to use [`Pin`][3].
+You may need to explain what `Pin` does, and then explain why CXX needs it for mutable references to C++ data: the answer is that C++ data can't be moved around like Rust data, because it may contain self-referential pointers.
 * The C++ target containing `ResourceBundle::MaybeMangleLocalizedString`